cabisheka/synchronizertokenpattern/README.md

 Setup Requirements:
-WAMP (for windows users) or LAMP (for Linux users) installed on your machines.
+XAMPP (for windows users) or LAMP (for Linux users) installed on your machines.

 Running the App:
 Clone this repository.